cloud-bulldozer/e2e-benchmarking/workloads/router-perf-v2/README.md

 Apart from the k8s/oc clients, running this script has several requirements:

 - podman
-- pip install -r requirements.txt
+- python3.6 (Required for benchmark-comparison)

 ## Configuration
 It's possible to tune the default configuration through environment variables.
 They are described in the table below: